How to Sell on Walmart Marketplace in 2021: The Definitive Guide

 You’d have to be living under a rock not to have heard of the international department store giant that is Walmart - but more on that later.
 Walmart’s online marketplace is the company’s response to the growth in ecommerce marketing and demand.
 It’s a curated online market, with over 33,000 sellers offering more than 50 million product listings - and it’s growing rapidly.

-With Walmart’s brand strength behind it, as well as the trust of consumers, their ecommerce sales will likely represent around 5% of the total U.S. ecommerce sales in 2020.
+With Walmart’s brand strength behind it, as well as the trust of consumers, their ecommerce sales will likely represent around 5% of the total U.S. ecommerce sales for 2020.

 Why sell on Walmart Marketplace?